Who are the Bridges Scholars?

 How many Bridges Scholars are accepted each year?

-Three scholars will be accepted into the program each year.
+Two-three Scholars will be accepted into the program each year.

 How do I apply?